-Traditional investors might look at businesses in the Pacific and see challenges, but TDi looks for opportunities.
+Traditional investors might look at businesses in the South Pacific and see challenges, but TDi looks for opportunities.
 It selects businesses that have the greatest potential to deliver returns while having positive social and environmental impacts.
 Through impact investing, sustainable economies can be produced and create a better world for everyone, whether that means an entire nation that doesn’t have to rely on foreign aid, or a single farmer who can send his children to a good school.

-Salesforce One of the cloud computing giants already was changing how corporate philanthropy worked.
+One of the cloud computing giants already was changing how corporate philanthropy worked.
 Regardless of how well it does, it’s committed to making sure at least 1 percent of its time, product or equity gets to charity, regardless of how well it’s doing; the company recently formalized the process so other businesses can do the same thing.
 It also met a promise to go carbon-neutral, which didn’t need to be fulfilled for over 30 years.
 The company’s current plan is to coordinate with Salesforce Ventures to combine corporate capital and positive social progress.

 You don’t have to be an international company with worldwide holdings to take steps to make improvements to the world.
-In fact, it’s investors like you who can help make the biggest changes.
-Falcons Rock Impact Investments can help socially conscious investors put their money toward causes in which they believe.
-Money talks, and when companies see where money is flowing, they’ll listen.
-We can help you find the right investment vehicles for your beliefs, goals, risk tolerance and financial situation.
+In fact, investors like you can help make big changes by pooling your money with others that believe in the power of private capital to drive positive social change.
+Money talks, and when companies see where the money is flowing, they’ll listen.
+Falcons Rock Impact Investments can help you find the right investment vehicles that align with your beliefs, goals, risk tolerance and financial situation.
 Start learning more about how our impact investing process works today.